leopoldlacroix/automations/README.md

 To use the scripts as a bookmarklet, follow these steps:

 1. Copy the JavaScript code from [myte_workhours.js](myte_workhours.js).
-2. Create a new bookmark in your web browser.
+2. Create a new bookmark in your web browser and edit it to see the URL field.
-3. Paste the copied JavaScript code into the URL field of the bookmark.
+3. Paste the copied JavaScript code into the URL field of the bookmark (modify the values according to your necessity).
 4. Save the bookmark.

 ## Usage